chadpierce/writeups/README.md

 # writeups
-Writeups for Capture the Flag competititions, etc.
+Writeups for Capture the Flag competitions, etc.